zmh-program/turbowarp-clipx/docs/en.md

 - 🎃 **Registration Exception Detection** Check for exceptions and intercept reports when registering extensions
 - 🎉 **Typescript support** provides better type checking and auto-completion
 - 🍎 **ESLint Fix** Automatically formats code to maintain a consistent style and specification
+- 🎉 **Action Auto Build** Use action to implement auto-package and add to release, easy to get online

 ## Development
 1. Initial installation of dependencies (**yarn** **pnpm** same, **pnpm** recommended)